Crowning a Monarch

 The staggering chart stats alone for both Merry Christmas and “All I Want For Christmas Is You” would suffice to clear any doubt on the significance of Mariah’s Christmas music.
 The album has sold close to 6 million copies in the US and is estimated to have cleared 20 million worldwide, with the figures getting bigger with each passing year.

 “All I Want For Christmas Is You” keeps getting new chart peaks all around the world and in the 2018 holiday season it was #1 in 15 countries.
 In the US, it has topped the Billboard Holiday 100 chart for 35 weeks since the chart’s 2011 inception.
 Ever since 2012, Billboard has also allowed holiday titles to chart on the Hot 100 if the song has enough points to make it inside the top 50.
-“All I Want For Christmas Is You” has appeared every year, and even reached #3 in 2018.
+“All I Want For Christmas Is You” has appeared every year.
 It also became the first ever holiday song to reach #1 on the streaming chart.

 All I Want For Christmas is… #19

-With parodies, viral videos and covers of the song popping up every year, the Queen of Christmas has a real chance at making history in her 25th year as Queen.
-Mariah’s team has prepared a campaign fit for a Queen to celebrate the anniversary with the release of a deluxe edition of Merry Christmas, merchandise items, collectable CD singles, cassettes and vinyls of “All I Want For Christmas Is You” and a special tour version of her annual All I Want For Christmas Is You: A Night of Joy and Festivity residency (including a date at the legendary Madison Square Garden).
+With parodies, viral videos and covers of the song popping up every year, the Queen of Christmas made history in her 25th year on the throne.
+Mariah’s team prepared a campaign fit for a Queen to celebrate the anniversary with the release of a deluxe edition of Merry Christmas, merchandise items, collectable CD singles, cassettes and vinyls of “All I Want For Christmas Is You” and a special tour version of her annual All I Want For Christmas Is You: A Night of Joy and Festivity residency (including a date at the legendary Madison Square Garden).

 Deluxe Anniversary Edition

-The deluxe edition of Merry Christmas features special audio recordings of Mariah’s 1994 special fundraising concert at the St. John the Divine Cathedral for the Fresh Air Fund, which have never been released before.
-Video of her “Joy to the World” performance has been available for years, and here’s hoping the rest of the concert will find its way online in video format soon!
+The deluxe edition of Merry Christmas features special audio recordings of Mariah’s 1994 special fundraising concert at the St. John the Divine Cathedral for the Fresh Air Fund, which had never been released before.

-The Merry Christmas Deluxe Anniversary Edition tracklisting will be completed by Mariah’s original compositions “Oh Santa!,” “Christmas Time Is in the Air Again” and a duet version of “When Christmas Comes” with John Legend from her second Christmas album Merry Christmas II You (2010).
-Also included are the 2018 Golden Globe-nominated song “The Star” from the omonymous animated movie and “Lil Snowman” from Mariah’s own animated film (All I Want For Christmas is You).
-The ultimate magic touch will be Mariah’s introlude over the notes of Tchaikovski’s classic “Sugar Fairy Plum.”
+The Merry Christmas Deluxe Anniversary Edition track-listing is completed by Mariah’s original compositions “Oh Santa!,” “Christmas Time Is in the Air Again” and a duet version of “When Christmas Comes” with John Legend from her second Christmas album Merry Christmas II You (2010).
+Also included are the 2018 Golden Globe-nominated song “The Star” from the omonymous animated movie and “Lil Snowman” from Mariah’s own animated film (All I Want For Christmas Is You).
+The ultimate magic touch is Mariah’s introlude over the notes of Tchaikovski’s classic “Sugar Fairy Plum.”